The diaphragm is a dome-shaped muscular barrier between the chest and the abdominal cavities.

 A defect in the diaphragm of the fetus allows one or more of your abdominal organs to move to the chest and occupy the space where your lungs should be.

 As a result, the lungs can not develop properly.
 In most cases, this affects only one lung.

 An acquired diaphragmatic hernia (HDA) is usually the result of a blunt or penetrating injury.
-Traffic accidents and falls cause the most injuries closed.
+Traffic accidents and falls cause the most wounds closed.

 Penetrating injuries are usually due to stab wounds or gunshot wounds.
 Surgery in the abdomen or chest can also cause accidental damage to your diaphragm.

-Rarely, diaphragmatic hernia can occur without a known reason and not be diagnosed for a period of time, until it becomes severe enough to cause symptoms.
+Rarely a diaphragmatic hernia can occur without a known reason and not be diagnosed for some time until it becomes severe enough to cause symptoms.

 Which are the risk factors?

-The majority of congenital diaphragmatic hernias are idiopathic; its cause is unknown.
+The majority of congenital diaphragmatic hernias are idiopathic; their cause is unknown.
 It is believed that a combination of several factors leads to its development.

-Chromosomal and genetic anomalies, environmental exposures and nutritional problems may play a role in the formation of these hernias.
+Chromosomal and genetic anomalies, environmental exposures, and nutritional problems may play a role in forming these hernias.

 It can also occur with other organ problems, such as abnormal heart, gastrointestinal or genitourinary development.